marko-604/INSE6450/README.md

+My alterations: using PyTorch instead of Keras, and integrating LLM answering.

+The following is a copy-paste from the previous paper's instructions:

 This code learns reward functions from human preferences in various tasks by actively generating batches of scenarios and querying a human expert.

 Companion code to [CoRL 2018 paper](https://arxiv.org/abs/1810.04303):